mcdurdin/msgmon/README.md

 3. If you modify the .vcxproj projects, you need to merge the changes in to the .vcxproj.in projects (these exist to allow for differing Windows SDK versions)

 # TODO

+Drill into the data with various Views:
+  * Message.
+This is the default and shows a procmon-style message trace.
+  * Timeline.
+This shows the Process/Thread/Window lifecycle with major events highlighted for each window.
+Grouped by process/thread; view by owner or parent chains or flat.
+Filtering will remove windows that don't match requirements.

 >> state includes: current focus, current active, parent + owner hierarchy, z-order, window size/position, capture, etc. State transforms need to be captured
 >> but for purpose of rapid spelunking should probably be a complete snapshot for a given window state change, attached to a specific message.
 This changes the